LaunchCodeEducation/data-analysis/src/chapters/tableau-part2/studio.rst

 #.
 How many Central Libraries vs Branch Libraries are in each state within your region?

-   A. How many bookmobiles?
+   #.
+How many bookmobiles?
    #.
 Add a tooltip or make an interactive filter card

 #.
 How many Young Adult (YA) library programs does each state in your region host and how many individuals attend?

-   A. Add a detail and a label to this viz.
+   #.
+Add a detail and a label to this viz.

 #.
 Between Central Libraries and Branch Libraries in your region, how many employees are Librarians?

-   A. Use the marks card to show data about Librarians.
+   #.
+Use the marks card to show data about Librarians.

 #.
 How many Librarians hold an MLS degree in your region compared to the rest of the US?

-   A. Compared to how many Total Staff?
+   #.
+Compared to how many Total Staff?
    #.
 Use a new chart format (if possible)

 #.
 How do circulation transactions compare between your region and the rest of the US over 2013-2014?

-   A. Hint: Use the End Date pill.
+   #.
+Hint: Use the End Date pill.
 Hide any Null values, we only want reported values at this time.
    #.
 Add a label